How we work together

 Not sure where to begin with your book?

-Many writers with the Mini Blueprint Strategy Session.
-In this focused session, we turn your book idea into a clear one-page plan using the Blueprint for a Book method developed by Author Accelerator. → Learn more about the Mini Blueprint Strategy Session
+The Mini Blueprint Strategy Session is a focused planning session that helps turn your book idea into a clear one-page roadmap using the Blueprint for a Book method developed by Author Accelerator. → Learn more about the Mini Blueprint Strategy Session

-It’s a place for writers who want to approach their books with care for craft, respect for readers, and the belief that meaningful work is possible. → Join us
+Writing What's Possible is my free online community for nonfiction and memoir writers.
+It's a place for writers who want to approach their books with care for craft, respect for readers, and the belief that meaningful work is possible.
+Join co-writing sessions, conversations about craft, and a supportive group of writers committed to meaningful work. → Join us

 let me answer your questions